 To better understand the spatiotemporal organization of the chicken heart during development, we computed the pSM for each time point separately (Fig. 4c), considering that pseudo-time across tissues with different time points may not be comparable.
 Similar to the domain segmentation, the identified valve structures are clear from D7 to D14 in the pSM.
-In addition, the myocardium in the ventricles is more homogeneous in the pSM (purple/pink) than in the domain segmentation.
+In addition, the myocardium in the ventricles is more homogeneous in the pSM (blue) than in the domain segmentation.
 This suggests the difference in the myocardium of ventricles might be much more subtle than regions showing different pSM values.
-We also found the annotated myocardium in ventricles to consistently show higher pSM values (purple/pink) than other regions, which indicates the pseudo-spatiotemporal ordering of the myocardium in the ventricles is later than other regions in the same stage.
-By contrast, the identified valve structures show light or dark blue color in the pSM from D7 to D14, suggesting the ordering is relatively late compared with the regions colored in red, yellow, and green.
+We also found the annotated myocardium in ventricles to consistently show higher pSM values (blue) than other regions, which indicates the pseudo-spatiotemporal ordering of the myocardium in the ventricles is later than other regions in the same stage.
+By contrast, the identified valve structures show yellow color in the pSM from D7 to D14, suggesting the ordering is relatively late compared with the regions colored in red or orange.
 By plotting pSM values of spots against the first component of the UMAP embedding (Fig. 4d), similar patterns can be observed, where the cells with valve annotations colored in blue shows intermediate pSM values (y-axis) and lies in the middle of the trajectories in Fig. 4d .
 These spatiotemporal patterns revealed in the pSM are consistent with previous observations in chicken cardiac development48.

 Through a hierarchical clustering for domains across all four stages based on the expression of top domain-specific marker genes, we found expression programs specific to evolving structures (Fig. 4e).
 We observed the valves of D7 and D10 to be similar to each other in expression, with genes that regulate cell growth and proliferation such as S100A11, S100A6, and CNMD, as well as genes associated with cell-collagen interaction such as TGFBI, found as the top marker genes for these populations.
 We also performed GO analysis to study the function of identified valve structures (Fig. 4f) and found enrichment of GO terms associated with negative regulation of BMP signaling pathway and negative regulation of epithelial-mesenchymal transformation (EMT).
 Previous studies found that EMT mediated by BMP2 is required for signaling from the myocardium to the underlying endothelium to form endocardial cushion (EC), which ultimately gives rise to the mature heart valves and septa49.
 We also observed enrichment of positive regulation of canonical Wnt signaling pathway, previously shown as a regulator of endocardial cushion maturation as well as valve leaflet stratification, homeostasis, and pathogenesis50.